 Agreement The Enterprise Agreement known as the Yorke Peninsula Council Local Government Employees Enterprise Agreement No 6, 2022.
-Award Local Government Employees Award 1998, as in effect at the time of this agreement.
-Communicable Disease Are illnesses caused by viruses or bacteria that people spread to one another through contact with contaminated surfaces, bodily fluids, blood products, insect bites, or through the air.
+Local Government Employees Award 1998, as in effect at the time of this agreement.
+Award Communicable Disease Are illnesses caused by viruses or bacteria that people spread to one another through contact with contaminated surfaces, bodily fluids, blood products, insect bites, or through the air.
 Consultation The process which will have regard to employees interested in the formulation of plans which have a direct impact upon them.
 It provides employees with the opportunity to have their view point's heard and taken into account prior to decisions being made with employees acknowledging their responsibility to actively participate in the process.
-Domestic Violence In this agreement: Family and Domestic Violence means violent, threatening or other abusive behaviour by a family member of an employee that seeks to coerce or control the employee and that causes them harm or to be fearful.
-Family member means: Employee Any employee of the Council who performs work covered by this Agreement and the Award.
+Family and Domestic Violence In this agreement: Family and Domestic Violence means violent, threatening or other abusive behaviour by certain individuals known to an employee that both: seeks to coerce or control the employee; and causes them harm or fear.
+To access paid family and domestic violence leave, the individual could be: An employees close relative; a member of an employee's household; or a current or former intimate partner of an employee.
+Close relative means: A spouse or de facto partner (including former spouse or de facto partner), child, parent, grandparent, grandchild or sibling of the employee; or A child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee; or A person related to the employee according to Aboriginal or Torr Strait Islander kinship rules.
+Family and 1800RESPECT is the national domestic, family and sexual violence Domestic Violence counselling, information and support service.
+Support Services Employee Any employee of the Council who performs work covered by this Agreement and the Award.
 Employer Yorke Peninsula Council or its representatives.
 Endemic Most commonly used to describe a disease that is prevalent in or restricted to a particular location, region or population and has been largely contained or eradicated.
 Epidemic Is a communicable disease that affects a large number of people within a community, population or region and does not spread further.
 Pandemic A pandemic is declared by the World Health Organisation when an epidemic spreads over multiple countries or continents.
 Pandemic Declaration Is a declaration made by the World Health Organisation (WHO) who is responsible for declaring when a global pandemic is occurring.
 The WHO does this by monitoring outbreaks of a disease and taking advice from international health experts.
 Redundancy The loss of employment due to the employer no longer requiring the job the employee has been doing to be performed by anyone, and 'redundant' has a corresponding meaning.
 Hostplus Super Means the superannuation scheme that merged with Statewide Superannuation.
 Statewide Superannuation merged with the Local Government Superannuation Scheme ('Local Super') which was established under the Local Government Act 1934 (SA), continued in existence under Part 2 of Schedule 1 of the Local Government Act 1999 (SA) (1999 Act) and then continued in existence under a trust deed dated 25 November 2008 (Trust Deed) pursuant to amendments to the 1999 Act that took effect on 1 January 2009, before merging with Statewide Super pursuant to the provisions of the Local Government (Superannuation Scheme) (Merger) Amendment Act 2012.
 Superannuation Contributions applies to all employees covered by this Agreement and paid in compliance with the Superannuation Guarantee (Administration) Act 1992.
 Union Amalgamated AWU (SA) State Union.